hsyntes/authentication-authorization-security/README.md

 - Sending token to users' email address to reset & update their password more secure
 - Generate expired token
 - Verifying **JSON Web Token**
+- Sending JWT via **cokie**
 - **Encrypting** & **hashing** passwords
 - Restrict/protect some features by token
 - Email validator
 - Dedicate environments to **development** and **production**
 - Structured users'data more secure with **mongoose Data Modelling**

+## Authentication

+Authentication is the process of verifying the identity of a user or system.
+In the context of a back-end application, it ensures that only authorized users can access protected resources.
+Here are some key considerations for implementing authentication:

+## User Registration

+Implement a user registration process that collects necessary information, such as username, email, and password.
+Ensure that password requirements, such as length and complexity, are enforced.

+## Login

+Provide a secure login mechanism using sessions or tokens.
+Validate user credentials against stored data and generate authentication tokens or session cookies for subsequent requests.

+## Password Reset

+Offer a secure password reset functionality that involves verifying the user's identity through a password reset email or other verification methods.
+Authentication Middleware: Use middleware to authenticate requests.
+This middleware should check for valid authentication tokens, verify session cookies, or implement other authentication mechanisms.

+## Authorization

+Authorization determines what actions a user can perform within an application.
+It ensures that authenticated users have the necessary permissions to access or modify specific resources.
+Consider the following when implementing authorization

+## Role-Based Access Control

+Implement role-based access control (RBAC) to assign different permissions to different user roles.
+For example, an administrator role might have more privileges than a regular user role.

+## Resource-Based Authorization

+Control access to specific resources based on user roles and ownership.
+Ensure that users can only access resources they are authorized to view or modify.

+## Security

+Maintaining the security of your application is crucial to protect user data and prevent unauthorized access or data breaches.
+Consider the following security measures

+#### Input Validation

+Validate and sanitize all user input to prevent common security vulnerabilities such as SQL injection, cross-site scripting (XSS), and command injection attacks.
+Use libraries or built-in mechanisms to handle input validation and sanitize user input before using it in database queries or rendering it in HTML templates.

+#### Password Hashing

+Store user passwords securely by hashing them with a strong cryptographic algorithm like bcrypt or Argon2.
+Hashing passwords prevents storing plain-text passwords in the database, making it harder for attackers to retrieve user passwords in case of a data breach.

+#### Secure Communication

+Enable secure communication between clients and the server using HTTPS/TLS.
+This ensures that data transmitted over the network is encrypted and protects against eavesdropping and tampering.
+Obtain and install an SSL certificate to enable HTTPS on your server.

+#### Session Management

+Implement secure session management to track user sessions and prevent session-related attacks such as session hijacking or fixation.
+Use secure session storage mechanisms, such as server-side storage or encrypted client-side storage (e.g., signed cookies), and regenerate session IDs after user authentication or privilege changes.

+### Error Handling

+Handle errors securely to avoid information leakage and potential vulnerabilities.
+Follow these best practices for error handling:

+#### Avoid Detailed Error Messages

+Do not expose sensitive information or detailed error messages to clients in production environments.
+Instead, log the error details on the server and provide user-friendly error messages to clients.

+#### Custom Error Handling Middleware

+Implement custom error handling middleware to catch and handle errors in a consistent and secure manner.
+This middleware can log errors, handle different error types, and send appropriate error responses to clients.
+Error Reporting and Monitoring: Set up error reporting and monitoring tools to track and investigate errors occurring in your application.
+These tools can help you identify and address security vulnerabilities or other issues promptly.

 ## API Reference